Shreejit-D/Computer-Vision/README.md

-# Comprehensive Exploration of Classical Computer Vision, AR/VR, and Deep Learning
+# Projects Done in Pattern Recognition and Computer Vision Spring 23'

 ## Introduction